 Impact 4.3-1: Circulation System Impacts.
 The project will result in an increase in daily and peak hour trips, but would not cause existing or planned intersections to operate at an unacceptable Level of Service (LOS), and would not adversely affect non-auto modes of transportation.
-However, project trips would contribute to the existing unacceptable LOS of D at the Mission Street/Bay Street and E at the Highway 1/Highway 9 intersections.
+However, project trips would contribute to the existing unacceptable LOS of D at the Mission Street/Bay Street and E at the Highway 1/Highway 9 intersections, both of which are unacceptable levels of service according to Caltrans standards.